ride-tandem/Tandem/README.md

 First run `npm run emulators:CI` to run the emulators using the testing data in cypress-emulator-data.
 Next run `npm start` to start the application.
 Finally run `npm run cypress` to start cypress and select the spec files you want to test.

-# License

-We're GPL-3.0 licensed, if you don't like the license in [its full glory](https://github.com/CobeyH/SENG-480A/blob/main/LICENSE), [this](https://choosealicense.com/licenses/gpl-3.0/) is a nice synopsis.